I know why you’re here. Divider screens fulfill a very distinct purpose. Let me guess;

 I want to expand on this idea.
 Like I mentioned in my post, a beautiful divider screen also acts as an artwork.
 It’s a fantastic way to add texture, color or pattern into a space – on top of the existing functionality of actually dividing a space!
 Example below;

-*Shamelessly throwing in one my own designs in the mix.* This Chicago industrial loft has an open kitchen right next to the living area so the room was risking feeling a bit cluttered.
+This Chicago industrial loft has an open kitchen right next to the living area so the room was risking feeling a bit cluttered.
 This screen really helped create a more intimate living space and also fill in the height of the airy loft!
 That’s another great thing with screens – a lot of times our furniture are all the same low level, so a screen just adds a bit more dimension and frames the space.
 Like a hug.
 Kind of.

 Let’s get to the real deal – how hard is it to find an affordable yet beautiful divider screen?
 Is it just me or do most of what’s sold look overly oriental, or beach house style?
 Well, let me share my finds!